gwendall/way.js/README.md

 way.js
 ======

-Two-way databinding is useful, but you may not want to use a whole framework to benefit from it.
+Simple, lightweight, persistent, framework-agnostic two-way databinding (with very little javascript) Two-way databinding is useful, but you may not want to use a whole framework to enjoy it.

 ## Quick start ##